 Sarah’s writing on food and culture has been published widely.
-In addition to being selected for Best Food Writing 2015, her work has appeared in Saveur, Serious Eats, Lucky Peach, Spoonful, Edible Philly, Roads & Kingdoms, and more.
+She writes a food column for Philadelphia Weekly and was selected for Best Food Writing 2015.
+Her work has also appeared in Saveur, Serious Eats, Lucky Peach, Spoonful, Edible Philly, Roads & Kingdoms, and more.
 She has been interviewed about her writing in Real Simple, on public radio, and on a variety of podcasts (see News & Events below).
 Sarah’s food writing draws deeply from her background in philosophy and cultural studies and always emphasizes historical and economic context, but remains highly accessible and fun to read.
 Sarah also runs FridayNightMeatballs.com, a site about food and community.

 Sarah writes widely on the intersection of language and politics.
 Her language column at The Establishment, “Word Watch,” tackles terms in the news from a socialist-feminist perspective.
 Her work on reproductive rights, environmental issues, political economy, parenting, and labor has been published at Jacobin, Salvage, Truthout, Bitch, The Frisky, International Socialist Review, Monthly Review, MRZine, GRID, Next City, and more and has been translated into French, Portuguese, Korean, and Serbian.